Top 8 places to visit in Bolivia – travel tips and tricksJune 6, 2018

 The best places to visit in Bolivia

-Travel tips, what to see in Bolivia, trekking and best climbing spots in Sucre, amazing Salar de Uyuni pictures, where is the easy 6000 m peak to climb, and the best Bolivian wine and how to see La Paz from the air – everything you need to know for your Bolivian road trip you will find here.
+Everything you need to know for your Bolivian road trip you will find here: best cities to visit in Bolivia, trekking and best climbing spots in Sucre, amazing Salar de Uyuni pictures, where is the easy 6000 m peak to climb, and the best Bolivian wine and how to see La Paz from the air.

 During our 2 months, we had a chance to visit cities on the man gringo trail, as well as less visited places in Bolivia.
 Sticking to the main gringo trail will assure a good tourist service, safety, plenty of accommodation and restaurants as well as frequent transport.
 I have though included also some less visited cities where lack of tourist is what makes them a special and worth visit.